Tine-m/docker-ci-intro/deck/DockerWebAppMySQLCompose.md

 ### Learning outcome

-* BUser Docker compose to run web app and database together in network with docker compose
+Use Docker compose to run web app and database together in network with docker compose

 ### Creating the docker-compose.yml configuration